pletzer/python-oop-novice/_episodes/06-duck.md

-To get a feel for how Matplotlib uses composition to separate its concerns while having a large amount of functionality, we can write a small test function to recursively walk through a member variables of an object that are themselves instances of a non-builtin class.
+To get a feel for how Matplotlib uses composition to separate its concerns while having a large amount of functionality, we can write a small test function to recursively walk through the member variables of an object that are themselves instances of a non-builtin class.

 ~~~